Secularism on the Edge: The Church & the State in the United States, France & Israel

-Refreshments will be available through out the conference.
-RSVP is requested.
+Refreshments will be available.
+RSVP requested.

 Co-sponsored by the BMW Center for German and European Studies, the Department of French, and the Department of Government.

 2:00 PM - 3:30 PM PUBLIC INTERVIEW I

 "America: A Christian Nation or a Secular Nation?"

 4:00 PM - 5:30 PM PUBLIC INTERVIEW II